 Hello friends!
 For part of this month’s Sew Goodness update, I want to talk about sewing for charity and giving, including some lessons I’m learning about making time for giving and serving.
 So here are some thoughts on how to make the most of your sewing and giving for charity and how pace yourself in order to help the most people effectively.
 (Including yourself.)

+I’m excited to say that these quilt tops are finally pieced.
 When I put out the call for blocks last spring, I was so touched by the response as so many of you made blocks (many times multiples!) and sent them to me.
 And at the time I had high hopes to get them pieced together pronto.

 Welp, that didn’t happen.